Are You Entitled to Social Security Disability Benefits if you Suffer From Psoriasis?

 Suffer from Psoriasis and Need a Social Security Disability Attorney on Your Side?

 You may be entitled to Social Security Disability benefits if you have an extreme case of psoriasis.
-If, for example, you have thickening of the skin over a joint that impairs your mobility and flexibility, or your psoriasis is so severe that it is disfiguring, you may be entitled to Social Security Disability benefits if that condition prevents you from working.
+If for example, you have to thicken the skin over a joint that impairs your mobility and flexibility, or your psoriasis is so severe that it is disfiguring, you may be entitled to Social Security Disability benefits if that condition prevents you from working.
 If your physician has told you that you are unable to work as a result of psoriasis, you might want to consider filing for Social Security Disability benefits.
-Consult psoriasis Social Security Disability attorney Cavey and Barrett for more information about your rights to Social Security Disability benefits.
+Consult psoriasis Social Security Disability attorney Nancy L. Cavey for more information about your rights to Social Security Disability benefits.
 Give us a call at 727-894-3188 today.